 5524 Graham (235) RoadFarmington, BC V0C 1N0

 The effects of alcohol and drug addiction are often devastating to individuals, families and communities.

-The North Wind Healing Centre offers a 45-day, culturally based, residential treatment program for ages 19 and up and a two-week program for youth ages 13 to 18.
+The North Wind Healing Centre offers a 45-day, culturally based, residential treatment program for ages 19 and up.

 The Centre is located just North of Dawson Creek in the beautiful Peace River country.
 The facility includes a main "common" building, session and craft room, sweat lodge, exercise equipment, computers, counsellor's office, and administration building.
 It is 150 acres of wilderness that participants may freely walk.

 Each day begins and ends with smudging and prayer.
 Sweat lodge, Blanket, and Pipe Ceremonies introduce and reinforce the concept of sacredness by means of traditional culture.